Create and manage flags in the UI

 7. Select Permanent flag if appropriate.

-• The Permanent flags option ignores impression data and are excluded from cleanup filters.
+• The Permanent flags option ignores impression data and is excluded from cleanup filters.
 This is useful for flags that serve a static purpose, such as enabling logs or setting timeouts.

-• Examples for use could be, timeout flags, URLs or logging levels.
-It could also be flags that are always intended to be on or off in production, not part of an A/B test or gradual rollout.
+• Examples include timeout flags, URLs, or logging levels.
+Permanent flags are always intended to remain enabled or disabled, not used for A/B tests or gradual rollouts.

 8. Select Save.

-Once created, the flag is listed in the Flags overview page.
+Once created, the flag appears in the Flags overview page.

-9. Enable the flag configuration by turning the configuration status to On.
+9. Enable the flag configuration by turning the configure-feature-flags.adoc#status to On.

 Create a flag in code